HeleneFabia/life-skill-education-eda/README.md

 ## Findings

-1. Austrian teachers (of all subjects) receive very little training and feel badly prepared with respect to teaching cross-curricular skills in comparison to teachers in other countries.
+1. Austrian teachers (of all subjects) receive very little training and feel badly prepared with respect to teaching cross-curricular skills in comparison to teachers in other countries (see list of country abbreviations in the appendix).

 ![Image1](https://github.com/HeleneFabia/talis-eda/blob/master/images/rq_all_subj_global_formal_ed.png)